 b.
-Changes to accounting standards or tax codes could have a material impact on our profits or losses.
+Changes to accounting standards or tax codes could have a material impact on our business results.

-Against the backdrop of the recent trend in Japan to establish international accounting standards, we have made quick and appropriate changes to our accounting standards.
-Even so, significant future changes to accounting standards or tax codes could have a material impact on our profits or losses.
+Against the backdrop of the recent trend in Japan to establish international accounting standards, the Company has made quick and appropriate changes to our accounting standards.
+Even so, significant future changes to accounting standards or tax codes could have a material impact on our business results.